 Prerequisites are: PHP4 or PHP5 with the mcrypt library.

 Download and unpack the SimpleVault package to the directory <install-dir>.
-By default, <install-dir>/vault/simplevault.txt is used as the vault file where all encrypted and unencrypted data is stored.
+By default, /var/lib/simplevault/simplevault.txt is used as the vault file where all encrypted and unencrypted data is stored.
 This file should be readable and writeable by the web server.
-A different vault file can be configured in index.php in the variables $vaultdir and $vaultfile.
+A different vault file can be configured in svconfig.php in the variable $vaultfname.

 That's it.
 Go to <your-host>/<install-dir>/index.php and start creating entries.